josecarneiro/ironhack-technical-interview/README.md

 #### Q: What is a pure function?

+A pure function satisfies two conditions:

-Given the same inputs, a pure function always returns the same output.
-It does not have side effects: these are anything, such as logging to the console or modifying an external variable, beyond returning the result.
+- Referential transparency: Given the same inputs, a pure function should always return the same output.
+In other words, for any set of given arguments, a pure function will always return the same value.

+- Side-effect free: The function cannot cause any side effects.
+Side effects may include I/O (e.g., writing to the console or a log file), modifying a mutable object, reassigning a variable, among others.

+As a consequence of both conditions, we can also extrapolate that a pure function cannot depend on any mutable state, that is, it can only receive immutable values as arguments.

+#### Q: What is a higher order function?

+A higher-order function accepts a different function as an argument or returns a function as a return value.

+#### Q: What is a factory function?

+A factory function is any function which is not a class or constructor that returns a (presumably new) object.
+In JavaScript, any function can return an object.
+When it does so without the new keyword, it’s a factory function.

 #### Q: What’s the difference between imperative and declarative programming?